mini-services/miniurl/README.md

 -   [x] Allow to deploy with its own DB (helm chart should create a Postgres/redis/mongodb if no connection creds are given)
 -   [ ] Deployment CI/CD : run tests, build & push docker image, build & push helm, deploy docs & demo
 -   [ ] Find a suitable name for the project and change it
+-   [ ] Code Climate

 #### Advanced features

 -   [x] The microservice should wait for the storage driver (postgres) connection to be live and not crash if it doesn't respond initially
--   [ ] Add saved url restrictions (e.g only save urls from google.com or my domain, don't save urls with certain query params etc.)
+-   [x] Add saved url restrictions (e.g only save urls from google.com or my domain, don't save urls with certain query params etc.)
--   [ ] URL cleanup (cleanup urls unused in the last X days) - use some scheduler (k8s CronJobs? what happens if it's deployed outside k8s? prefer in-code scheduler)
+-   [x] URL cleanup (cleanup urls created over X time ago) - use some scheduler (k8s CronJobs? what happens if it's deployed outside k8s? prefer in-code scheduler)

 # v0.2.0